-The 44 year old guitarist was detained at the Heathrow police station and was later released on bail after being charged for common assault on the crew members, disobeying an aircraft commander, being drunk on an aircraft, threatening and abusive words and behavior, and "criminal damage to a quantity of crockery."
+The 44-year-old guitarist was detained at the Heathrow police station and was later released on bail after being charged for common assault on the crew members, disobeying an aircraft commander, being drunk on an aircraft, threatening and abusive words and behaviour, and “criminal damage to a quantity of crockery.”
 Oh no! he broke one of those plastic forks!
-But worst than that, Buck was said to have thrown a full carton of yogurt at a stewardess across the luxury first class cabin.
+But worst than that, Buck was said to have thrown a full carton of yoghurt at a stewardess across the luxury first class cabin.
 Another report said that Buck had knocked over a trolley which included 10 breakfast trays and various kinds of food.
-Now we all hate airplane food but come on!
+Now we all hate aeroplane food but come on!

 Buck was later found not guilty by a jury who during the trial had friends and fellow celebrities, including U2 singer Bono, describing Buck as the “politest, gentlest” person imaginable.

-As john John Denver sang in his 1966 hit:
+As John Denver sang in his 1966 hit:

 So kiss me and smile for me,